neurobin/lampi/README.md

 **For https site you will have to add exception to your browser for the SSL certificate**

-If you haven't installed the LAMP yet, the just add a `-i` flag to the above command:
+If you haven't installed the LAMP yet, then just add a `-i` flag to the above command:

 ```sh
 sudo lampi -i -s -n example.com.local -dr ~/example